Does downloading videos use a lot of mobile data?

 How much does a video weigh by quality?
 File size table

 How much space does a video in 720p, 1080p, or 4K take?
-A rough size table by resolution and length so you know how much space you need before downloading.
+A rough size table by resolution and length so you know what you need before downloading.

 What resolution to download?
 720p, 1080p, or 4K (quick guide)